Viva Maria!: Box office

+Viva Maria! recorded 3,450,559 admissions in France.
+It was the ninth most popular film of 1965 in France, after The Sucker, Goldfinger, Thunderball, Gendarme in New York, Mary Poppins, Fantomas Unleashed, God's Thunder and The Wise Guys.
+It grossed $875,000 in theatrical rentals in the United States and $5,150,000 in rentals worldwide.

-Critical
+Critical response

 Time called it a "jaunty but slipshod farce"; "Having saddled himself with an idea that often seems too silly for words, Director Malle rides to the rescue with more anti-state, anti-church, antedated spoofery than he can gracefully handle.
 His rhythm is erratic, as though he were trying to make a movie in five or six different styles at the same time, none wholly his own.
 But even the deadly slow stretches are redeemed by cameraman Henri Decaë, whose breathtakingly sophisticated photography is a show in itself, imperceptibly shaded as the action moves from lush Rousseau tropics to the cabaret scenes that exude a smoky golden haze in which Moreau and Bardot appear like creatures of Lautrec or Degas, ineffably alluring."
 According to Variety, the film has "B.B. in her best form since And God Created Woman, and brilliantly matched by Jeanne Moreau.
 They are backed by a rollicking, comic adventure opus impeccably brought off by director Louis Malle."